 The global north has allowed the burden of refugee resettlement to fall primarily on middle- and low-income countries.

 The discussion came at a critical juncture, as dignitaries from 193 countries descended on New York for the 73rd session of the United Nations General Assembly, which opened on Sept.
-18. As police, diplomats and bodyguards in dark glasses flitted around outside, the East River cast gray gloom through the windows of the Church Center.
+18. As police, diplomats and bodyguards in dark glasses flitted around outside, the clouds above the East River cast gray gloom through the windows of the Church Center.
 Home to 44 nongovernmental organizations, the center has been touted as the “essential ecumenical” site in New York.

 Speakers did not hesitate to acknowledge organizational and governmental shortcomings in the international response to the migration crisis.
 “We haven’t been as effective as we would like to be at bringing our values to these issues” and recognizing the dignity of the poor and vulnerable, said Joan Rosenhauer, the executive director of Jesuit Refugee Service/U.S.A.